Bentonite Clay - Calcium, 1 lb.(GBCP-1)

 Calcium Bentonite obviously has more calcium than sodium.
 It is often more alkaline.
-Calcium Bentonite is taken internally and used externally.
-It expands in size, but not as much as Sodium Bentonite.
-Calcium Bentonite Clay is encapsulated and used in all kinds of consumables, salves, detox mixes and more.
+Calcium Bentonite expands in size, but not as much as Sodium Bentonite.

 Sodium Bentonite clay soaks up water quickly and swells up to 15x its size.
-Taken internally without drinking a lot of water can cause constipation.
 Sodium Bentonite clay is often used in everything from industrial uses, products, bath soaks, poultices and more.
-It is usually more of an external clay because of the impurities.

 Rejuvenating Bentonite Clay Face Mask